 - develop a plan to respond to the concerns, which may include writing recommendations for your employer.

-2. While developing your response plan, be sure to review the illness prevention measures that are required by legislation and your employer's safety and health program.
-As well, review the precautions that the Province of Manitoba has recommended for workplaces for preventing the spread of COVID-19.
+2. While developing your response plan, be sure to review the illness prevention measures that are required by legislation, your workplace's communicable disease prevention plan, your employer's safety and health program, and your workplace's policies.
+As well, review the precautions that Manitoba Health has recommended for workplaces for preventing the spread of COVID-19.
 You can access that information by clicking here

 3. If you do need to make recommendations to your employer: these recommendations may lead to your employer doing a risk assessment to determine the level of risk workers face, and a job hazard analysis to identify hazardous job tasks where workers have a higher risk of coming into contact with COVID-19.
 Safe work procedures and other measures may then be implemented by your employer in consultation with your committee, to guide workers on how to complete their tasks safely while lowering their risk of being exposed to the virus.

-In making recommendations and putting measures into place, remember to take into account the most up-to-date directions from the Province of Manitoba, which currently include physical distancing (maintaining a two-metre or six-foot distance between all workers).
+In making recommendations and putting measures into place, remember to take into account the most up-to-date directions from Manitoba Public Health.
 To keep up to date, regularly visit gov.mb.ca/covid19/

 4. Assist your employer in developing and promoting measures to protect workers.
 Measures that your committee can participate in may include distributing educational materials to keep workers informed about how to stay safe.
 Remember to regularly check the effectiveness of any measures your employer puts into place, and make additional recommendations to your employer if necessary.